 - If you have concerns about your child’s development or have been referred for an evaluation, please contact our Child Find Coordinator

-- If your student has already been evaluated by Lake Washington School District and has qualified for services, please email Preschool Registration Team
+- If your student has already been evaluated by Lake Washington School District and has qualified for services, please email the Preschool Registration Team

 If you are interested in the Head Start (Federally Funded) Program: